zcfs/Meteor-cfs-graphicsmagick/README.md

 The `gm` scope is also set accordingly to either graphicsmagick or imagemagick - *so you dont have to change your code depending on the server installation of gm/im.*

 If no binaries found on the system it will warn and throw an error if used, again with a fitting description.
-If you don't know whether graphicsmagick or imagemagick will be installed at the time of running, you can check the `gm.isReady` boolean flag.
+If you don't know whether graphicsmagick or imagemagick will be installed at the time of running, you can check the `gm.isAvailable` boolean flag before calling `gm()`.

 -